Africville Active Transportation Project

 Each of the options noted above would improve pedestrian connectivity to existing transit services and improve the overall accessibility of the Museum to existing Halifax Transit service.

 This study will explore the feasibility of each option from perspectives of cost, land requirements, topography, public and stakeholder views, and other factors.
 Preferred options will be identified and then, pending Regional Council direction, considered for implementation in the following years.
-The project is currently in the Functional Study stage, and at this time is estimated for construction in 2024-2025, as seen in the image below.
+The project is currently in the Functional Study stage.
 You can find more details on the Active Transportation planning and design process here.

 Opportunities to Provide Feedback